divyanshiGupta/workshop-backstage-app/README.md

 Create a common plugin using - `yarn new`, and selecting `plugin-common`

+Note: While adding name for plugin avoid adding common as it is automatically appended to the plugin name upon creation

 Add `@backstage/plugin-permission-common` dependency in your common plugins `package.json` `yarn --cwd plugins/<your-plugin> add @backstage/plugin-permission-common`